 Appropriate Vaccine Usage

-This is the percentage of residents that received the pneumonia and flu vaccines.
-High vaccination rates should be standard at this point.
+This is the percent of residents who were administered the pneumonia and flu vaccines.
+Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-In Good Samaritan Society - Syracuse, 15.08% Percentage of Patients
+In Good Samaritan Society - Syracuse, 20.39% of Patients

 Ability to Keep Residents Mobile

-In Good Samaritan Society - Syracuse, 21.04% Percentage of Residents
+In Good Samaritan Society - Syracuse, 18.76% of Residents

 Short-term Care: Rehospitalizations

-In Good Samaritan Society - Syracuse, 21.04 Percentage of Residents Rehospitalized
+In Good Samaritan Society - Syracuse, 18.76% of Residents Rehospitalized

-Measures the number of emergency room visits per thousand days of short-term patient care.
-Avoiding medical emergencies is one way to gauge short-term care.
+Measures the number of rehospitalizations per thousand days of short-term patient care.
+Avoiding the hospital during rehabilitation is critical to restoring the physical well-being of residents.

 Short-term Care: Facilitates Functional Improvement

-In Good Samaritan Society - Syracuse, 77.94% Percentage of Resident
+In Good Samaritan Society - Syracuse, 90.59% of Resident